 November 21, 2017

-The Paradise Papers have prompted a demand for an international convention ending cross-border tax abuse and financial secrecy.
-As a truly transnational problem, tackling tax abuse requires a concerted global response.
+The Paradise Papers prompt a demand for an international convention ending cross-border tax abuse and financial secrecy.
+A transnational problem, tackling tax abuse requires a concerted global response.